 With fewer than 250 people, Gillsville takes up a mere one square mile.
 This town has made a major impact on American fine arts with the heavy concentration of folk potters who make their homes and ply their trade in the foothills surrounding the area.
 Folk Pottery is the last original American hand craft practiced the same way today as it was in Colonial times.

 Visitor Information Center

-The state's official Travel Guide is your complete resource to planning a vacation in Georgia.
-Find trip ideas, attractions, dining, events, activities, accommodations, map, travel resources and much more.
+View and download resources for planning a vacation in Gillsville, Georgia.
+Find trip ideas, attractions, events, activities accommodations, maps, travel resources and much more.